-The Voting Rights Act of 1965, the landmark federal legislation that prohibits racial discrimination in voting, was signed into law on this day, August 6th.
-It was signed into law by President Lyndon Baines Johnson and Congress later amended it five times to expand its protections.
+The Voting Rights Act of 1965, the landmark federal legislation that prohibits racial discrimination in voting, was signed into law on August 6, 1965.
+President Lyndon Baines Johnson signed into law and Congress later amended it five times to expand its protections.

 Here is the message delivered to Congress by Pres.
 Johnson:

 The Act’s “general provisions” provide nationwide protections for voting rights.
 Section 2 is a general provision that prohibits every state and local government from imposing any voting law that results in discrimination against racial or language minorities as well outlawing literacy and poll taxes, which were used to disenfranchise the Global Majority.